Generalized quasirandom properties of expanding graph sequencesedding: Preliminaries

 where ${\cc }_i =\frac1{ |U_i | } \sum_{v\in U_i } \r_v $ is the center of the cluster $U_i$.
 It is the usual \textit{k-means algorithm} that finds this minimum.
 By an easy analysis of variance argument it follows that the optimum ${S}_k$ is just the minimum distance between the subspace spanned by the eigenvectors corresponding to the $k$ largest (in absolute value) eigenvalues of $\A$ and the one of the step-vectors over the $k$-partitions of $V$.
 Similar holds for ${\tilde S}_k$ with the transformed eigenvectors.

-Note that finding a global minimizer for the $k$-means problem is NP-hard.
-However, there are efficient polynomial time algorithms for finding an approximate solution whose value is within a constant fraction of the optimal value, under certain conditions, see, e.g.,~\cite{Kanungo,Ostrovsky}.
-In Theorem 4.6 of~\cite{Ostrovsky}, the authors prove that if the data satisfy the $k$-clusterable criterion ($S_k^2 \le \epsilon^2 S_{k-1}^2$ with a small enough $\epsilon$), then there is a PTAS (polynomial time approximation scheme) for the $k$-means problem.
-Our conditions for the $k$-variances in Theorems~\ref{ekvgen} and~\ref{conj} do comply with this requirement.
+Note that finding a global minimizer for the $k$-means problem is NP-complete.
+However, there are efficient polynomial time algorithms for finding an approximate solution whose value is within a constant fraction of the optimal value, under certain conditions.
+In particular, Theorem 4.6 of~\cite{Ostrovsky} states that if the data satisfy the $k$-clusterable criterion ($S_k^2 \le \epsilon^2 S_{k-1}^2$ with a small enough $\epsilon$), then there is a PTAS (polynomial time approximation scheme) for the $k$-means problem.
+Our conditions for the $k$-variances in Theorems~\ref{conj} and~\ref{ekv} do comply with this requirement.

 The spectral relaxation means that we can approximately find discrepancy minimizing clustering via applying the unweighted or weighted $k$-means algorithm to the $k$- or $(k-1)$-dimensional vertex representatives.
-This is supported by former theorems cited in Section~\ref{geqra}.
-Based on existing results between discrepancies and spectra, and the equivalences between quasirandom properties in the $k=1$ case, our purpose is to establish similar properties of graph sequences in the multiclass scenario, when $k$ is fixed and $n\to\infty$ under some balancing conditions for the cluster sizes.
-We will intensively use the results of the Chung--Graham--Wilson~\cite{Chung1} and the Lov\'asz--S\'os~\cite{LovSos} papers.
+This is supported by the following facts.

+\begin{fact}[Theorem 7 of \cite{Bolla16}] Let $G= (V, \A)$ be an edge-weighted, undirected graph, $\A$ is irreducible.
+Then for any integer $1\le k < \rk (\A)$,

+holds, provided $0< \md_{k } (G ) <1$, where $\mu_k$ is the $k$-th largest eigenvalue (in absolute value) of the normalized modularity matrix $\M_{\DD}$ of $G$. \end{fact} The above Fact~\ref{undirect} is a certain converse of the multiclass expander mixing lemma.
+In the forward direction, in the $k=1$ case, the following result is considered as the extension of the expander mixing lemma to irregular graphs:

+where $\| \M_{\DD} \|$ is the spectral norm of the normalized modularity matrix of $G$.
+This result was proved in~\cite{Chung2}, where $\md_1 (G)$ is denoted by $\disc (G)$.
+When $k\ge 1$, we are able to prove the following generalization of the expander mixing lemma.

+\begin{fact}[Theorem 3 of~\cite{Bolla17}] Let $G_n $ be the general term of a connected simple graph sequence, $G_n$ has $n$ vertices.
+(We do not denote the dependence of the vertex-set $V$ and adjacency matrix $\A$ of $G_n$ on $n$).
+Assume that there are constants $0<c<C<1$ such that except $o (n)$ vertices, the degrees satisfy $cn \le d_v \le Cn$, $v=1,\dots ,n$.
+Let the eigenvalues of the normalized modularity matrix $\M_{\DD}$ of $G_n$, enumerated in decreasing absolute values, be